 On This Site

 - ABC Online Course Design Workshop: This workshop is suitable for instructors looking to shift an in-person course to online.
 There are two parts: Part 1: Pre-workshop Activities and Part 2: Independent Story Boarding (Asynchronous Option or Synchronous Option)

 - Online Course Design: The six pathways covered are: How Online Learners Learn, Designing to Meet Course Learning Outcomes, Organizing Course Content, Facilitating Online Learning, Accessibility, and Choosing and Providing Access to Course Readings

-- Student Assessment: This section covers Planning for successful student assessments (including final assessments), possible Digital Assessment Formats, Alternative Assessment Ideas, and a note on Accessible Assessments.
+- Student Assessment: This section covers Planning for successful student assessments (including final assessments), possible Digital Assessment Formats, Online & Alternative Assessment Ideas, and a note on Accessible Assessments.

 - Choose an eLearning Tool: This is an external link to the "Achieve Specific Outcomes" section of the eLearning toolkit.
 The elearning toolkit is a resource that allows you to find eLearning tools that fit with your intended outcomes as well as compare tools on several different measures.